The effect of relativistic precession on light curves of tidal disruption events: The model

 To introduce our mode, let us consider a star with mass $m_*=1~\text{M}_{\odot}$ and radius $R_*=1~\text{R}_{\odot}$, moving on a highly eccentric orbit $e=0.99$ around a black hole of mass $M_\text{h}$ and spin parameter $a_\text{h}$.
 We fixed the penetration ratio to $\beta=1$, so that the orbital pericentre coincides with the tidal radius given by equation~\ref{eq:radius}.
 Once the star is disrupted, the stellar stream wraps around the black hole due to its orbital precession until it collides with itself following the description given in Section~\ref{sec:analytical}.
 In this model, we remain agnostic of the detailed evolution after this point until the electromagnetic signal and mass outflow are produced.

 The accretion luminosity will be given by

 and a disc outflow with mass rate

-where $\dot{M}_\text{fb}(t)$ is the rate at which mass returns to pericentre after the disruption, $c$ is the speed of light, and $f_\text{m}$ is a free parameter of the model that indicates the fraction of the bound mass that is either accreted or launched in the wind.
-If only a small fraction of the material is accreted, i.e. $f_\text{in}\ll1$, the minimum speed for the material to become unbound at the tidal radius is given by
+where $\dot{M}_\text{fb}(t)$ is the rate at which mass returns to pericentre after the disruption, $c$ is the speed of light, and $f_\text{m}$ is a free parameter of the model that indicates the fraction of the bound mass that is either accreted or launched in the wind, so that the rest ($1-f_\text{m}$) stays in the precessed stellar stream.
+For instance, if $f_\text{m}=1$ no leftover material remains in the streams, so all the material is either accreted or ejected as a wind.
+Then, if only a small fraction of the material is accreted, i.e. $f_\text{in}\ll1$, the minimum speed for the material to become unbound at the tidal radius is given by

 which corresponds to the initial velocity of the disc wind.
 If the generated luminosity is capable of accelerating the wind, it could reach a maximum speed of

 Notice that for a more massive black hole the minimum wind speed will be closer to the maximum speed.
 Regardless of the black hole mass, relativistic effects should not be relevant since at most $V_\text{w}/c\approx0.14$, which implies a Lorentz factor of $\gamma\approx1.01$.